 FAVORITE TV SHOW: Flight of the Concords

-Attorney Nathan prides himself on his ability to empathize with and really listen to and understand clients’ circumstances and concerns.
+Of counsel attorney Nathan prides himself on his ability to empathize with and really listen to and understand clients’ circumstances and concerns.
 Once he understands his client, Nathan is focused on finding the right solution to the problems and helping his client heal after facing difficult challenges.

 LAW SCHOOL: Western State University

 Jacqueline is an attorney that excels at explaining the law to her clients in a way they understand, communicating their options to them and guiding them through today’s legal system.
 When clients meet with Jacqueline, they receive her full attention.
 She listens, understands and assists clients in solving their legal problems during difficult circumstances in their lives.